jhil/jhilco-2015/_posts/2014-12-16-architecture.markdown

 color:  "#3471aa"
 ---

 In the Fall 2014 semester, I enrolled in ARCH470: Architecture Technology.
 I had already taken a couple introductory architecture courses, but this would be my first advanced class on the topic.
-In ARCH470, I completed a series of assignments / side projects that actively used the skills I was learning in class including Rhinoceros, Grasshopper, V-Ray, Revit, and Photoshop.
+In ARCH470, I completed a series of assignments that actively used the curiculum's software as I learned it.
+These tools included Rhinoceros, Grasshopper, V-Ray, Revit, Photoshop, 3ds Maxx, and SketchUp.

-The project below include a presentation board, highlighted assets, and maybe a process picture or two.
-Most of the descriptions are pulled directly from the boards.
+The projects below are composed of presentation boards, highlighted assets, and maybe a process picture or two.
+The descriptions are pulled directly from the boards.

 ## Final Project